HOW WE CAN HELP

 We suggest getting bees locally rather than importing them.
 Local bees will be better adapted to the local climate, and getting bees locally reduces the bio-security risks of importing bees from abroad.

-There are different types of bees; Buckfast, Carnolian, Ligustica, Caucasian, the Native Black Bee (Amm), and others, as well as mongrels.
+There are different types of bees; Buckfast, Carnolian, Ligustica, Caucasian, the Native Bee, and others, as well as mongrels.
 Different beekeepers will advocate the different qualities of them all.
 However, opinion varies widely and you will hear a lot of myth.
 There is a growing body of scientific evidence that concludes local bees are the best bees.
-We advocate using either Amm or local mongrel/hybridised bees, but will support all beekeepers no matter what bees they have.
+We advocate using either Native Honey Bees or local mongrel/hybridised bees, but will support all beekeepers no matter what bees they have.

 Most beekeepers get their bees in a 'nuc' (a nucleus colony with a queen, workers, food, brood and comb).
 We can help you source a nuc to get started.
 Prices vary but a ballpark is c£250-£300 including the nuc box.
 The National Bee Unit provides a useful leaflet which describes a standard nuc - click here.